Home

 (1863-1891)

-Harry G. Bowman was born during the Civil War in Mt.
+Harry G. Bowman was born in 1863, during the Civil War period, in Mt.
 Perry, Perry County, OH, the son of Jonas B. and Lucy (Danison) Bowman.
-He was a budding law student cut down by illness in the prime of manhood.
+He was a budding law student whose life was cut down by illness in the prime of manhood.

-As a 25-year-old, he moved with his parents and siblings to Hartford City, near Indianapolis, IN, where his father manufactured carriages.
+As a 25-year-old, Harry moved with his parents and siblings to Hartford City, Blackford County, IN, where his father manufactured carriages.

 Active in the community, Harry joined the Knights of Pythias, and sang in the Plymouth Church choir.
-He also ran his own photography studio, taking formal portraits of the local citizenry.
-One of his creations has survived, seen at left, and was provided to us by the Blackford County Historical Society.
-(If you look closely, you can see his "H.G.
-Bowman" imprint in the lower left-hand corner.)
-The image is dated Sept.
-19, 1889, but the identities of the individuals are not known.
+He also operated his own photography studio, taking formal portraits of the local citizenry.

 Harry chose to forego a long-term career in the family business and photography, and moved to Indianapolis to pursue a law career.
 He was considered "a very promising young man [who] had a bright and prosperous future."
 He secured a job as messenger-clerk of the Indiana Appellate Court at the time of the court's inception, and apparently lived in a room in the state building in Indianapolis.